You are here because you wanted to learn about Nuage SD-WAN and its lab setup.

 What if you wanted to add a branch site or expand switches in a datacenter?

 Simply add a router or switch that takes care of the just data plane functionality to the respective sites and it then connects to its controllers and the management planes.

 How do Nuage SDN components connected?

-There are two versions of Nuage SDN, one is VCS (Virtual Cloud Services) that is for the datacenter and the other one is VNS (Virtual Network Services) which takes care of the WAN side connectivity, below are the components of these two.
+There are two versions of Nuage SDN, one is VCS ( Virtualized Cloud Services) that is for the datacenter and the other one is VNS (Virtualized Network Services) which takes care of the WAN side connectivity, below are the components of these two.

 - VSD – Virtual Services Directory — Management plane

 - VSC – Virtual Services Controller — Control plane

 - VRS – (Virtual Routing and Switching) and NSG (Network Services Gateway) — Data plane